 Dial 9 + 1 + Toll Free Number

-Department chair or administrative officials designate which telephones in their departments have long distance capability.
+Department chairs or administrative officials designate which telephones in their departments have long distance capability.
 If the telephone extension has a class of service (COS) that permits long distance calls, you may dial "9" (for getting off-campus), then "1" (for long-distance), and then the area code and the number.
 If the telephone is limited to local calls only, you will hear a fast busy tone.

-Additional features can be added at an extra cost
+Additional features can be added at an extra cost.

 A feature that allows you to program another telephone number to ring simultaneously when a call is directed to your campus telephone.

 Zoom is a video and web conferencing tool that unifies cloud video conferencing, simple online meetings, and group messaging into one easy-to-use platform.